redis-developer/beats-by-redis/README.md

 ![Beats by Redis application screenshot](./docs/app-screenshot.png)

-This repository uses Redis core data structures, Streams, JSON, Search and TimeSeries to build a Node.js Express Redis Reactive application that uses the Bandamp Sales API to get recent sales and simulate streaming in real time.
+This repository uses Redis core data structures, Streams, JSON, Search and TimeSeries to build a Node.js Express Redis Reactive application that uses the Bandcamp Sales API to get recent sales and simulate streaming in real time.
 UI in Bootstrap/CSS/Vue.

 Features in this demo: